wolfSSL/wolfssl-examples/README.md

 Please see the README.md in android/ for further usage and details.

+#### certfields (X509 field extraction)

+This directory contains an example that demonstrate using the wolfSSL to read a DER encoded certificate and extract the public key and subject name information.

+Please see the README.md in certfields/ for further usage and details.

 #### certmanager (wolfSSL CertManager)

 This directory contains examples that demonstrate using the wolfSSL